This may come as a surprise to many, but the paint designed to cover the walls is not the same as the paint designed to cover your ceiling.

 It also dries quicker as well, so the likelihood of paint drips is considerably reduced.

-The thickness of the ceiling paint means that you can cover areas smoothly and uniformly to a greater degree compared to wall paint.
+The thickness of the ceiling paint means that you can cover areas smoothly and uniformly to a greater degree than wall paint.

 This means that any discolorations or stains are generally covered and disappear with a single coat.

-You can paint over such areas once and not have to go back with the higher quality ceiling paints.
+You can paint over such areas once and not go back with the higher quality ceiling paints.

 As implied by the thicker viscosity, the paint itself tends to be quite durable.